codenotary/codenotary.io/pages/blog/codenotary-timestamp-service-for-devs.md

 * Seal the data integrity and your trust level at a given point in time
 * Prove the existence of elecronic data at a specific point in time
 * CI/CD integration - notarize all outgoing assets, authenticate all incoming
+* Mark your applications and container that are tested and compatible
 * Store provenance for you own sources
 * Unsupport deprecated versions of your software and run update checks bases on the latest timestamp
 * Revoke trust (untrust) at any time without the need to touch your code or binaries